joshuaisaact/Wooster-server/README.md

 </div>

+## Related Repositories

+This is the backend repository for the Wooster project.
+The frontend code can be found in the [frontend repository](https://github.com/yourusername/wooster).

+## Live Deployment

+The full application is deployed and accessible at [www.trywooster.live](https://www.trywooster.live), where you can experience the app in action.

 ## Database Schema

 Here’s an overview of the database schema for Wooster, managing user trips, itineraries, activities, and destinations: